zapier/zapier-platform/docs/cli.md

 Job stages will then move to "estimating", "in_progress" and finally one of four "end" stages: "complete", "aborted", "errored" or "paused".

-Job times will vary as it depends on the size of the queue.
+Job times will vary as it depends on the size of the queue and how many users your integration has.

 Jobs are returned from oldest to newest.